liveaxle/node-pg-migrate/README.md

 |exclude | any specific migrations to ignore, if empty will run all.
 Use one --flag per migration | no  | []  |

 #### See `up` instructions for multiple types.
+If you have set multiple types in your configuration, `down` migrations will run them in reverse order as well as the migrations.

 ### Reset migrations